azianmike/fantasyff_chat/README.md

 `sude node main.js` to not run in a seperate process.
 Runs on port 80

 Things left to do:

+Use python nflgame to create a service to populate mongodb with player stats (historical and current)

 Get score of nfl teams ✓
 Get score of past games if this week hasn't been played yet. ✓ Get score of current game while being played ✓